nginxinc/nginx-wiki/source/modules/iconv.rst

 Installation
 ------------
 #.
-Get the nginx source code from http://nginx.org.
+Get the NGINX source code from http://nginx.org.
 #.
-Untar the source code and build nginx with this module.
+Untar the source code and build NGINX with this module.

 .. code-block:: bash